openstreetmap/id-tagging-schema/SCHEMA.md

 ##### `searchable`

 Deprecated or generic presets can include the property `"searchable": false`.
-This means that they will be recognized by iD when editing existing data, but will not be available as an option when adding new features.
+This means that they should be recognized by editor when editing existing data, but not be available as an option when adding new features.

 By convention, unsearchable presets have filenames that begin with an underscore (e.g. `data/presets/landuse/_farm.json`).
 However, when using the preset name as reference,